It's Never Been Easier to Help the Police in Your Neighborhood

 Here is everything you need to know about the process, and a few simple tips:

-Our website serves as a bridge between local police and residents.
+Our website serves as a bridge between local police, retailers, and residents.

 All the information on our site is given anonymously.

-Unlike a lot of ways to provide tips and help the police, our site doesn't require that you give them your name or any identifying information.
+Unlike a lot of other ways to provide tips and help the police or retailers, our site doesn't require that you give them your name or any identifying information.
 Unless you choose to have them contact you, all tips are submitted anonymously.

 Any tip can be helpful to the police.